-Interpreting millions of patient stories with deep-learned OCR & NLP
+Interpreting millions of patient stories with deep learned OCR and NLP

-The good news is that state-of-the-art deep learning techniques, now available as open source software, can approach human accuracy in these three tasks – and do so at scale.
-This talk is a case study of an AI system that reads millions of pages of patient information, gathered from hundreds of sources – resulting in a great variety of image formats, templates, and quality.
+The good news is that state-of-the-art deep learning techniques, now available as open source software, can approach human accuracy in these three tasks—and do so at scale.
+Stacy Ashworth and Alberto Andreotti explore a case study of an AI system that reads millions of pages of patient information, gathered from hundreds of sources, resulting in a great variety of image formats, templates, and quality.
 It describes the solution architecture and key lessons learned in going from raw images to a deployed predictive workflow based on facts extracted from the scanned documents.

-This session introduces Spark OCR and Spark NLP: two open-source (Apache licensed), natively distributable, deep-learning based libraries.
+You’ll be introduced to Spark OCR and Spark NLP, two open source (Apache licensed), natively distributable, deep learning-based libraries.
 The OCR library employs adaptive scaling, rotation, and erosion to achieve a significant accuracy boost compared to Tesseract.
-Spark NLP applies techniques such as BERT embeddings, trainable pipelines, and DL-based sentence segmentation and spell checking – that materially improve accuracy for OCR-sourced text mining.
-Third, since both libraries are native extensions of Apache Spark, a unified pipeline can be written in Python, Java or Scala for all three stages (including ML based on the results of OCR and NLP) – enabling a new level of scale, speed, and reproducibility for the entire pipeline from image to next best action.
-Notebooks with example code will be made public after the talk.
+Spark NLP applies techniques such as BERT embeddings, trainable pipelines, and DL-based sentence segmentation and spell checking that materially improve accuracy for OCR-sourced text mining.
+Since both libraries are native extensions of Apache Spark, a unified pipeline can be written in Python, Java, or Scala for all three stages (including ML based on the results of OCR and NLP), enabling a new level of scale, speed, and reproducibility for the entire pipeline from image to next-best action.
+Notebooks with example code will be made public afterward.

-Prerequisite knowledgeBasic familiarity with Spark, machine learning and deep learning is assumed.
+- Familiarity with Spark, machine learning, and deep learning

 John Snow Labs